hungry5656/HackDavis2022/README.md

 # VetVax
-- it is a full website to remind your next vaccine appointment automatically.
+- It is a full website to record & remind your pets' next vaccine appointment.
-- It

-## What can our project do?
--
+- It can calculate the time interval between two vaccination, depending on the type of your pet and vaccination you will receive.
+- It can remind you via SMS&Email automatically when the next Vaccination day is coming.

-## What tools and language we use
+## How we built it?
-- For backend, we mainly use node.js based on javascript to
+We used Javascript, MongoDB, node.js.